How to make the best of truffles in cooking

 Fresh truffles can be stored for a maximum of 10 days, in a closed jar or container.
 It’s best to insert a sheet of paper towel inside to absorb any humidity.
 Store it at the bottom of your fridge.

 Another option if you plan on using your truffles over the next few days, is to store them in your recipe’s main ingredient.
-For example if you want to make a truffle risotto, store your truffle in the uncooked rice, in with your whole eggs for an omelet or brouillade (scrambled eggs).
-As you would do for short-term storage, you want to store them in a jar and keep in the fridge.
+For example, if you want to make a truffle risotto, store your truffle in the uncooked rice, with your whole eggs for an omelet or brouillade (scrambled eggs).
+As you would do for short-term storage, you want to store them in a jar and keep them in the fridge.

 For longterm storage:

 The best and safest way to store your truffle over a longer period of time is in a vacuum-sealed bag in your freezer.